 A career in OHS can also mean investigating complaints and accidents, enforcing government regulations, and shutting down businesses that don’t follow the rules.

-Andrew Pugachev teaches the health and safety program at Herzing College Winnipeg.
-He says working in the OHS field means identifying hazards, developing risk control strategies, and ensuring compliance.
+Experienced OHS professional Andrew Pugachev says working in the OHS field means identifying hazards, developing risk control strategies, and ensuring compliance.

 “OHS professionals make sure the company ‘walks the walk’ and ‘talks the talk.’
 There are penalties for companies that don’t comply with government health and safety regulations.